 Where is my card accepted?

-Your debit card is accepted at ATMs and with medical providers that accept Visa (e.g., doctor's offices, pharmacies, medical supply stores).
+Your debit card is accepted at ATMs and by medical providers who accept Visa (e.g., doctor's offices, pharmacies, medical supply stores).

 How do I change or select a new Personal Identification Number (PIN)?

 You will select your PIN during debit card activation.
-You can also change your PIN by calling (866) 985-2273 from your home telephone.
-There is a $2 PIN fee each time you use the debit card with your PIN.
+You can also change your PIN by calling 1-866-985-2273 from your home telephone.
+There is a $2 fee each time you use the debit card with your PIN.
 To avoid this fee, complete the transaction by running the card as a credit card.